 FAIR TRADE FRIENDS:

-We are currently partnering in 18 countries, working with more than 25 faith-based non-profits who are empowering women and these are some of our groups:
+We are currently partnering in 21 countries, working with more than 35 faith-based non-profits who are empowering women.
+These are some of our Fair Trade Friends:

 Korah, the city garbage dump just outside Addis Ababa, Ethiopia, is home to more than 120,000 people living in poverty, many with HIV/AIDS, leprosy, TB and other diseases.
 Caring for Korah, Embracing Hope for Ethiopia, and Carry 117 are a few of the many outreach efforts that were established to empower residents of this community, freeing them from a life of begging and scavenging the trash for items to sell.

 The Zambian Soap Company is committed to furthering African communities through sustainable and organic farming techniques.
 Many of the workers are adult orphans or women who’ve been widowed by the AIDS epidemic.
 Clothed in Hope is breaking the cycle of poverty by empowering women one stitch at a time.
 All profits go into community initiatives overseen by the local Zambian churches.

 Rape, abuse, and prostitution for food contribute to 50% of teen pregnancies in slums in Kenya.
 Mercy House helps the most vulnerable girls in Kenya and offers them hope and a future.
 They receive counseling and learn a variety of skills to help them prepare for their future.
 Back to Africa and Grain of Rice Project are working towards empowering women with dignity through employment.

 Mercy Covers is an outreach of the St. Bryce Missions that provides skills training, personal finance management, education, discipleship, and meaningful work for women in rural Costa Rica.